Azure/azure-quickstart-templates/sas-viya/README.md

 ## Solution Summary
 By default, Quickstart deployments enable Transport Layer Security (TLS) for secure communication.

 This SAS Viya Quickstart Template for Azure will take a generic license for SAS Viya and deploy SAS into its own network.
-The deployment will create the network and other infrastructure.
+The deployment creates the network and other infrastructure.
 After the deployment process completes, you will have the outputs for the web endpoints for a SAS Viya deployment on recommended virtual machines (VMs).

 When you deploy the Quickstart with default parameters, the following SAS Viya environment is built in the Microsoft Azure cloud: